LinuxForHealth/docs/docs/_sources/develop/extend.rst.txt

 2. Determine if you need a route and component or just a route, based on the discussion above.
 3. Create a new component, if needed, by cloning and modifying a Camel component that most closely matches your requirements.
 You can find simple Camel components that include only 4 required files as a starting point.
 4. Determine if you need to create a new route, or modify an existing route.
 New routes are created to support new LFH services and data formats.
 Existing routes are updated to integrate the route, or data format, with a new target system, or producer.
 Consult the `Route Development <./route-basics.html>`_ for additional guidance.
+5. Add any new Kong service or Kong route require to enable your LinuxForHealth route, following the steps in `Configuring Kong <./configure-kong.html>`_.
-5. Add any new dependencies to the LFH build.gradle file, following the guidance in `Building Your Code <./build.html>`_.
+6. Add any new dependencies to the LFH build.gradle file, following the guidance in `Building Your Code <./build.html>`_.
-6. Create unit tests and add test services, following the guidance in `Testing Your Code <./test.html>`_.
+7. Create unit tests and add test services, following the guidance in `Testing Your Code <./test.html>`_.
-7. Build, test, then open a feature issue and a pull request against that feature to contribute your changes to `LinuxForHealth <https://github.com/LinuxForHealth/connect>`_!
+8. Build, test, then open a feature issue and a pull request against that feature to contribute your changes to `LinuxForHealth <https://github.com/LinuxForHealth/connect>`_!